gravitational/teleport/docs/4.2/admin-guide.md

 ## Backing Up Teleport

-With Teleport 4.1 you can now quickly export a collection of resources from Teleport.
+As of version v4.1 you can now quickly export a collection of resources from Teleport.
 This feature set works best for local and etcd, it's currently experimental for AWS/GCP.